Bahá’í News/Issue 302/Text

 When the listing of all colleges attended by Bahá’ís is completed, it will be published to assist others in the selection of a school where they can be of assistance to the Faith.

-Youth who have not received a copy of this Questionnaire should write to Ken Kalantar, 3 Seminary Place, New Brunswick, NJ.
+Youth who have not received a copy of this Questionnaire should write to Ken Kalantar, 3 Seminary Place, New Brunswick, N.J.

 COLLEGE ACTIVITIES[edit]

 Bahá’í Youth are now recognized members of the Religious Council at Arizona State College at Flagstaff, Arizona.
-The Youth are now preparing material for use in the InterFaith activities on the campus.
+The Youth are now preparing material for use in the Inter-Faith activities on the campus.
 This Bahá’í Youth group represents the only other religion besides Christianity at the college.

 During Brotherhood Week, a group of Ashland College students and adults met at the home of Mrs. Bertha Harman, Ashland, Ohio.
 There was also an Intercalary Days party at Fred Morey's home in Mansfield, Ohio.

-At the annual threearlay religious forum at Smith College, Northhampton, Mass., many houses held discussions on the theme “Religion and the Modern Mind.”
+At the annual three-day religious forum at Smith College, Northhampton, Mass., many houses held discussions on the theme "Religion and the Modern Mind."
 Iradj Sabet, of Harvard, led the discussion at Northrop House, giving the Bahá’í viewpoint.

-Excellent preparation was made by Tim Rost for bringing the Bahá’í Faith to the campus of the University Of Arkansas during the Religious Emphasis Week.
+Excellent preparation was made by Tim Rost for bringing the Bahá’í Faith to the campus of the University of Arkansas during the Religious Emphasis Week.
 As a result Dr. David Ruhe of Kansas City addressed eight class and seminar sessions, gave a radio talk and attended several informal sessions.
 Following this Dr. Ruhe appeared on a panel at Park College and attended other campus meetings during Religious Emphasis Week due to groundwork laid by Connie Uebner.

 LITERATURE DISTRIBUTED IN BUTTE BUS STATION[edit]